NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Quick Recognition.md

 **Prerequisites** Master in Arcana, Nature, Occultism or Religion; Recognize Spell
 * * *
 You Recognize Spells swiftly.
-Once per round, you can [[Feats/Recognize Spell|Recognize a Spell]] using a skill in which you're a master as a free action.
+Once per round, you can [[Recognize Spell|Recognize a Spell]] using a skill in which you're a master as a free action.

 *Source: Pathfinder Player Core*
 *ORC*